CMSgov/CMCS-DSG-DSS-Certification-Staging/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Feature request
+name: Issue Template
-about: Suggest an idea for this project
+about: Use for Content Updates or Feature Requests
 title: ''
 labels: ''
 assignees: ''
+project: Outcomes Repo Project Board

 ---